maciej-radziejewski/sign-changes/On the sign changes of ψ(x)-x/README.md

  * `Heuristics.nb`, that shows how we searched for the best parameters,
  * `Verification.nb`, containing the final, rigorous computation.

 The files `x1.txt`, ..., `x21.txt`, `zetaZeros22.txt` and `zetaZeros10000.txt` are needed to run the calculations in `Verification.nb`.
 Both notebooks were created using Mathematica 13.2.
-We also make them available as PDF files where all results are recorded.
+We also make them available as PDF files whith all results recorded, for viewing without Mathematica.